CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 #### DER.2.3.A2 Decision for a clean-up strategy [Head IT, Information Security Officer (ISB)]

 Before an APT incident is actually remediated, the governing body MUST define a cleanup strategy.
 In particular, it must be decided whether the malware can be removed from compromised IT systems, whether IT systems need to be reinstalled, or whether IT systems, including the hardware, should be completely replaced.
-Furthermore, it MUST be determined which IT systems are cleaned up.
+Furthermore, it MUST be determined which IT systems are being cleaned up.
 The basis for these decisions MUST be the results of a previous forensic investigation.

 All affected IT systems SHOULD be reinstalled.
 Thereafter, the institution's recovery plans MUST be used.
 However, before backups are restored, forensic investigations MUST ensure that no manipulated data or programs are transferred to the newly installed IT system.